jaragont/orchestration-workshop/_pages/7-asyncio-orms.md

 This essentially builds on the work we've done in `step-3-orms` but uses the async engine we added in the previous step.

 To start, we'll need to use an [`AsyncSession`](https://docs.sqlalchemy.org/en/14/orm/extensions/asyncio.html#sqlalchemy.ext.asyncio.AsyncSession).
+Much like it's synchronous counter-part, `AsyncSession` serves as a place to hold your state during the lifetime of a single database transacion.
 Since we [need a dedicated session per connection](https://docs.sqlalchemy.org/en/20/orm/extensions/asyncio.html#using-asyncsession-with-concurrent-tasks), we'll use a factory to create our `AsyncSession`s.

 To do this, we'll start in `db/base.py` add the following imports: